Every business in Australia should be thinking about Cyber Security in 2019.

 ★ Disaster Recovery Plan – key details for vendors and support in case disaster recovery is required

-★ Data Breach Plan – checklist of things to do in the event of a data breach
+★ Data Breach Plan – a checklist of things to do in the event of a data breach

 ★ Training and awareness – onboarding and mandatory cyber security training

-★ Cyber Insurance – do you have it? if so, what are the details of the policy?
+★ Cyber Insurance – do you have it?
+If so, what are the details of the policy?

 ★ Cyber Risk Assessment – at the end of every financial year, the cyber security officer will review this policy, assess the business’ exposure to cyber risk and update the policies and practices to address any change.